trypear/pearai-extension/CONTRIBUTING.md

 Once everything is ready, open a Pull-Request (if it's not already done) and ask for a review.
 We'll do our best to review it asap.

-Finally, [use all-contributors bot command][all-contributors-bot-command] to add yourself to the list of contributors.
-It's very easy to do, you basically need to mention the bot in a comment of your PR.

-Whether it's code, design, typo or documentation, every contribution is welcomed!
-Thank you!

 ## More documentation

 - You can find a brief introduction to the architecture of this extension [here][architecture-doc].